UPDATE: Read How to handle emergencies on Cowrywise to understand the changes we’ve made to Emergency Fund

 Benefits of an Emergency Savings Fund

 An emergency fund has the major function of putting your mind at rest in the face of a crisis, as opposed to when you have no investment whatsoever to help abate the sudden impact of an emergency.
-That is emergency plans can serve as a stress reduction agent.
+It can serve as a stress reduction agent.
 Not having an emergency fund means you will usually need external help or loans whenever you run into money challenges.

-- Protection of other investment goals: With an emergency fund set up, there will be no need to seek liquidation of other investments targeted at certain objectives you are building up to.
-You can read more about this in the Code of Depth and how it impacts your investment journey.
-You also can access your emergency funds anytime there’s an emergency that requires funds.
+With an emergency fund set up, there will be no need to liquidate other investments targeted at certain objectives you are building up to.

 The generally accepted amount one should target annually, based on suggestions from top advisors globally, is six months of living expenses.
 That is you should work towards gathering up an amount that can cater to your living expenses for six months in case you run into an emergency that blocks your income flow for six months.